OctopusDeploy/docs/docs/packaging-applications/package-repositories/pushing-packages-to-the-built-in-repository.md

 ## Security considerations

-To add a new package to the built-in feed requires theÂ `BuiltInFeedPush`Â permission.Â To delete a package, or replace an existing package requires theÂ `BuiltInFeedAdminister`Â permission.
+To add a new package to the built-in feed requires the `BuiltInFeedPush` permission.
+To delete a package, or replace an existing package requires the `BuiltInFeedAdminister` permission.

-For your convenience Octopus Deploy provides a built-in role calledÂ **Package Publisher**Â that has been granted theÂ `BuiltInFeedPush`Â permission.
+For your convenience Octopus Deploy provides a built-in role called **Package Publisher** that has been granted the `BuiltInFeedPush` permission.

 :::hint
 **Consider using a Service Account**